A survey on independence-based Markov networks learning: Motivation

 Using independences may reduce the exponential requirements of the tabular model.
-For example, just assuming that all the $n$ variables in Figure~\ref{fig:tabularmodel} are \emph{mutually independent} allows decomposing the joint probability distribution as
+For example, making the simple assumption that all the $n$ variables in Figure~\ref{fig:tabularmodel} are \emph{mutually independent} allows decomposing the joint probability distribution as

 Such decomposition requires a polynomial number ($n$) of exponentially smaller tables with only two rows.
-Figure~\ref{fig:mutuallyindependent} illustrates a model assuming that all the binary variables are mutually independent, consisting only on $n$ tables with $2$ tuples each.
+Figure~\ref{fig:mutuallyindependent} illustrates a model assuming that all the binary variables are mutually independent, consisting only of $n$ tables with $2$ tuples each.

-To address all these problems, namely the exponential storage requirements, the exponential cost of computing marginal and conditional probabilities, and the lack of explicitness of the model, several researchers in the late 80's created the \emph{probabilistic graphical models}, or simply, \emph{graphical models}, a well-established formalism for representing compactly joint probability distributions.
-They are composed by \textit{i)} an independence structure for encoding the independences present in the distribution, and \textit{ii)} a set of numerical parameters, as a list of marginal probability distributions.
+To address all these problems, namely the exponential storage requirements, the exponential cost of computing marginal and conditional probabilities, and the lack of explicitness of the model, several researchers in the late 80's created \emph{probabilistic graphical models}, or simply, \emph{graphical models}, a well-established formalism for representing compactly joint probability distributions.
+They are composed of an independence structure, and a set of numerical parameters.
+The structure encodes the independences present in the distribution, and then defines a family of probability distributions.
+The set of numerical parameters defines a unique distribution among this family and quantifies the relationships in the structure.
 Such representation is explained in more detail in Section~\ref{sec:markovnetworks}.

-The most important types of graphical models are \emph{Bayesian networks} and \emph{Markov networks} \citep{pearl88}.
+The most important types of graphical models are \emph{Bayesian networks} and \emph{Markov networks} \cite{pearl88}.
 The well-known Bayesian networks are graphical models for encoding distributions where dependencies are representable by a directed acyclic graph.
 Markov networks (also known as \emph{Markov Random Fields}, \emph{undirected graphical models}, or simply \emph{undirected models}) encode distributions where dependencies are representable by an undirected graph.
-Three most influential textbooks on this topic published in the last three decades are \citep{pearl88}, \citep{LAURITZEN96}, and \citep{koller09}.
+Three of the most influential textbooks on this topic published in the last three decades are \cite{pearl88}, \cite{LAURITZEN96} and \cite{koller09}.